MicrosoftDocs/security/zero-trust/azure-infrastructure-paas.md

 >[!NOTE]For priority, use a value between 100 and 4000.
 You can start with 105.

-This addition to the NSG rules on your Application Gateway Subnet.
+This is in addition to the NSG rules on your Application Gateway Subnet.

 With these rules, you have defined the Zero Trust connectivity pattern for a single application tier.
 You can repeat this process as required for additional flows.